-SCHEDULE 15.1 - LEAD SAMPLING
+SCHEDULE 15.1: Lead Sampling

 This Schedule applies to sampling for lead and stipulates that there are two annual sampling periods to consider - one between December 15 and April 15 and the other between June 15 and October 15.
-Prior to 2011, the City was mandated to collect 100 samples from points in plumbing that serve private residences, 10 samples from points in plumbing that do not serve private residences, and 20 samples from sampling points in the Water Distribution System.
+Prior to 2011, the City was mandated to collect 100 samples from points in plumbing that serve private residences, 10 samples from points in plumbing that do not serve private residences and 20 samples from sampling points in the Water Distribution System.
 The City has since received approval from the MECP for relief from the regulatory requirements for standard lead sampling.
-In exchange for the relief granted, the City is required to comply with Schedule 15.1-5 (9) of Ontario Regulation 170/03 - Drinking Water Systems which allowed the City exemption from plumbing sampling.
-Relief was granted because the City demonstrated that not more than 10 per cent of all the samples from plumbing that were tested for lead in two consecutive sampling periods exceeded the standard prescribed for lead.
+In exchange for the relief granted, the City is required to comply with Schedule 15.1-5 (9) of Ontario Regulation 170/03 - Drinking Water Systems, which allowed the City exemption from plumbing sampling.
+Relief was granted because the City demonstrated that less than 10 per cent of all the samples from plumbing that were tested for lead in two consecutive sampling periods exceeded the standard prescribed for lead.

-The City's current lead sampling plan includes 10 distribution samples taken between December 15 and April 15 and 10 distribution samples taken between June 15 and October 15 annually which are measured for pH, alkalinity, and lead.
-There were no sample exceedances for lead in 2022.
+The City's current lead sampling plan includes 10 distribution samples taken between December 15 and April 15 and 10 distribution samples taken between June 15 and October 15 annually, which are measured for pH, alkalinity and lead.
+There was one sample exceedance for lead in 2023 at a hydrant used for sampling.
+The City reported the incident to York Region Public Health and the Ministry of the Environment, Conservation and Parks (MECP) Spills Action Centre and completed corrective actions prescribed under Schedule 17 Ontario Regulation 170/03 - Corrective Actions of the Safe Drinking Water Act.
+The resampling results were within the Ontarioregulated concentration limit for lead.